 Lybrate.com has top trusted Gynaecologists from across India.
-You will find Gynaecologists with more than 35 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 25 years of experience on Lybrate.com.
 You can find Gynaecologists online in Kolkata and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. K C Ghosh

 Management of Abortion

 Treatment Of Female Sexual Problems